Krish-sysadmin/ReverseEngineerVirus/README.md

 <h2> What do I hope to achieve?</h2>

-- Discover patterns
+- Discover patterns between viral families

-- Behaviour in terms of evolution for predictions
+- Discover behavioral evolution for the virus.

 - To gauge the similarities, similar characteristics compared to other viruses